cashubtc/nuts/pol.md

 5. **Epoch Deadline:** A keyset MUST be `active: false` in every manifest whose `epoch_index` is greater than or equal to its non-null `deactivation_epoch`.
 6. **Early Deactivation:** `deactivation_epoch` is an upper bound.
 The mint MAY deactivate the keyset in an earlier epoch.

+`active: false` closes the keyset for issuance only.
+Existing ecash remains redeemable until `final_expiry`; therefore the spent MMR MAY and ordinarily will continue growing after the lock epoch.
+Every such change remains subject to append-only consistency verification.
+The spent MMR freezes only when the keyset reaches `final_expiry` and redemptions are no longer accepted.

 Wallets SHOULD treat a null or unacceptably distant `deactivation_epoch` as providing no committed rotation schedule.
 Verifiers SHOULD cross-check `/v1/keysets`: after a keyset first appears, it MUST occur in every epoch closed before its NUT-02 `final_expiry`.
 A newly offered keyset may be absent from the latest already-closed epoch, and an expired keyset may remain listed for historical compatibility.

 ---